Back to School - Graduate Writing Center

 Choose from over 30 workshops based on your needs, including these back-to-school fundamentals:

-- Organization: The Secret to Clear Writing
+- Organization: The Secret to Academic Writing

 - Paraphrasing and Quoting Like a Pro

-- Reading with Intent I and II
+- Strategic Reading I and II

 As international students studying in the US, some of you may be more comfortable writing in English than others.
 Suggestions for success include drafting papers early, working to first develop a strong thesis and supporting arguments, and then smoothing out the English in subsequent drafts.
 Also, practice English wherever possible, not just in class or with your American classmates.
 This will be one of your biggest aids to better writing.
 Finally, ask for help early and often; we are here for you.